Chapel Hill High School (North Carolina): History

 Chapel Hill High School's original school building was located on West Franklin Street, and housed the school for white students starting in 1916.
 That same year, Orange County Training School (which later became Lincoln High School), opened at 750 Merritt Mill Road for black students.
 In 1936, a new high school building for Chapel Hill High was constructed on Columbia Street, where the UNC Eshelman School of Pharmacy is now located.
 This school building burnt down in 1942, and wasn't rebuilt until after World War II.
 Classes would meet at various locations until a newly constructed school building opened back on West Franklin Street in 1947.

 Chapel Hill High would remain at its West Franklin Street location until 1966.
 In 1966, a new high school building opened on High School Road, with Chapel Hill High merging with Lincoln High to form the new integrated Chapel Hill High School.
 Lincoln High School was known for its award-winning football and band programs.
-In particular, its 1961 football team won the NCHSAC state championship without a single point being scored against it all year, while averaging over 40 points per game.
+In particular, its 1961 football team won the NCHSAA state championship without a single point being scored against it all year, while averaging over 40 points per game.

 On April 15, 2010, a student brought a gun on a school bus and accidentally shot it at the ground.
 No one was hurt, but the school and several nearby schools went on lockdown.
 The student was later arrested.